intel/iot-js-api/api/ocf/server.md

 <a name="onupdate"></a>
 ##### 2.3.
 The `update` event
 Fired when a client asks for a resource to be updated on the device with one or more properties.
 The event callback receives as argument an [`OcfRequest`](#ocfrequest) object that can be used for the response.
-The value of the `source` property of the request is the [OcfResourceId](./client.md/#ocfresourceid) of the resource requesting the operation.
+The value of the `source` property of the request is the [ResourceId](./client.md/#resourceid) of the resource requesting the operation.
-The value of the `target` property of the request is the [OcfResourceId](./client.md/#ocfresourceid) of the resource to be updated.
+The value of the `target` property of the request is the [ResourceId](./client.md/#resourceid) of the resource to be updated.
-The `options` property of the request should be an object that contains the resource properties that should be updated, according to the data model of the given resource.
+The `data` property of the request should be an object that contains the resource representation properties that should be updated, according to the data model of the given resource.

 When the resource is updated, all observers should be notified, and the updated resource representation should be sent back in the response.